Double-partition Quantum Cluster Algebras: Basics of Quantum Cluster Algebras

 \section{Basics of Quantum Cluster Algebras}

 Throughout the paper, the base field is $K={\mathbb Q}(q)$, where $q$ is an indeterminate over the rational numbers.
-To avoid terms involving $q^{\frac12}$, we work with the square of the $q$ used by Benstein and Zelevinsky; $q^2=q^2_{our}=q_{BZ}$.
+To avoid terms involving $q^{\frac12}$, we work with the square root of the $q$ used by Berenstein and Zelevinsky; $q^2=q^2_{our}=q_{BZ}$.